|Head-Up Display [HUD]

 Made in England

-This is a prototype Rank Cintel re-design of the Waveform Generator (WFG) for the 1R52 Pilots Display Unit for the TSR-2 HUD.
+This is a prototype of a re-designed Waveform Generator (WFG) for the Pilots Display Unit for the TSR-2 HUD.
 The WFG generated all the symbology required for the system but included new designs not just a re-packaging of the TSR-2 unit.
+In 1964 Elliotts had just acquired Rank Cintel so this is marked as an Elliott Unit.

 The heart of the WFG was a variable period multivibrator which was used to trigger the generation of various positional steps to locate the start of symbol segments, ramp generators to produce the lines and a circle generator to produce sine & cosine waves at 1kHz for a 2° circle and 4kHz for a 0.5° circle.
 This was before the ready availability of Integrated circuits but does have a few in the form of plastic packaged bistables (even this was progress compared with the original TSR-2 WFG where the bistables were constructed from discrete components - 12 bistables per PCB of about 7x5 inches).